douglasgscofield/tinyutils/README.md

 inrange min=0 max=1000 your.dat | ...  # column 1 is between 0 and 1000 inclusive
 inrange min=10000 your.dat | ... # column 1 is at least 10000 inclusive
 ````

+With `inverse=1`, pass through lines that do not fall within the range of values, like `grep -v`.

 **line** : print a specific line (`line=`), range of lines (`min=` and/or `max=`), strides of lines (`stride=` with optionally `first=` and/or `chunk=`), or any combination; a line is printed if it matches any set of criteria.
 Does not use `header=`, `skip_comment=` nor `col=`.